 Employment by Federal Contractors – a federal executive order, E.O.
 11246, prohibits federal contractors and subcontractors from discriminating against applicants and employees on the basis of sexual orientation or gender identity (among other bases).
 This executive order is enforced by the U.S. Department Labor’s Office of Federal Contract Compliance Programs.

 - Example: A married lesbian woman working for a large company is told that she will not be promoted to a public-facing manager position, despite excellent performance evaluations, because she is “not feminine enough” (she does not wear make-up or jewelry) and because of her “immoral marriage.”
-The woman will likely be able to make a successful claim under Title VII for sex-based discrimination based on not conforming to the company’s stereotypes for women.
-(But it is unclear whether she can bring a successful claim based on her lesbian identity.)
+The woman will likely be able to make a successful claim under Title VII for sex-based discrimination because discrimination against a person because they are gay or lesbian or transgender is necessarily sex-based discrimination.
+(Even if the complainant in this example had not been lesbian, it was still illegal to discriminate against her for not conforming to the company’s stereotypes for women.)

 Pennsylvania’s Ethnic Intimidation Statute – in Pennsylvania, what is commonly referred to as “hate crime” is covered by Pennsylvania’s Crimes Code as Ethnic Intimidation (18 Pa.
 C.S.A. § 2710).
 When a person commits certain criminal offenses, and the crime is motivated in whole or in part by malicious intent toward the race, color, religion, or national origin of another person, it is a separate criminal offense in violation of Pennsylvania’s ethnic intimidation statute.
 However, sex, sexual orientation, and gender identity currently are not covered.